Code-with-Shravani25/KubernetesPractice/Service/Problem - 04/README.md

 # Verify Service Endpoints
 ---
-- This tells which pods the service is routing to
+- This tells which pods the service is routing traffic to

 ```bash
 sudo kubectl get endpoints <svc-name>